25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

   - Add log statements everywhere
   - Re-deploy in production
 - Log formats differ across applications using CloudWatch and analytics is hard.
-- Debugging: monolith “easy”, distributed services “hard”
+- Debugging: monolith "easy", distributed services "hard"
 - No common views of your entire architecture!
 - Enter...
 AWS X-Ray!